Shara (god): Worship

-Shara is invoked on steles from the reign of Lugalzagesi delineating the border of the kingdom of Umma.
-He also represents Umma in an inscription of Entemena, according to which the border between him and Ningirsu, representing the state of Lagash, had to be demarcated by Enlil, and subsequently measured and confirmed by the historical king Mesalim of Kish at the command of the god Ištaran.
+Shara is invoked on steles from the reign of Lugalzagesi, delineating the border of the kingdom of Umma.
+He also represents Umma in an inscription of Entemena, according to which the border between him and Ningirsu, representing the state of Lagash, had to be demarcated by Enlil and subsequently measured and confirmed by the historical king Mesalim of Kish at the command of the god Ištaran.

-Shara was also worshiped in various smaller settlements in the proximity of Umma, often in his own temples.
+Shara was also worshiped in various smaller settlements in the vicinity of Umma, often in his own temples.
 AKA-sal (reading of the first half of the name uncertain) and Anzu-babbar (part of the territory which was an object of conflicts between Umma and nearby Lagash) are particularly well attested.
 Kings of the Third Dynasty of Ur, especially Shulgi, worshiped Shara in the latter of these two locations.
-Two temples of Shara which are attested in the Canonical Temple List, but whose location is unknown, are the Eburdudu, "house which prepares the jars," and the Eusakarra, "house of the crescent."
+Two temples of Shara, which are attested in the Canonical Temple List but whose location is unknown, are the Eburdudu, "house which prepares the jars," and the Eusakarra, "house of the crescent."

 Clergy of Shara is well attested, and included various types of priests, as well as purification specialists, singers, flutists and snake charmers.
 Also attested is a class of priestesses referred to as lukur.
 Evidence regarding this group is scarce, but according to Tonia Sharlach they were most likely expected to remain unmarried, and were recruited chiefly from among daughters of lesser clergy, clerks of the state administration, animal husbandry specialists and even farmers.
 She considers it possible that they were similar to naditu of Shamash and Aya from Sippar, but admits not enough data is available to make a definite statement regarding their role.
 References to some of the lukur fleeing from their posts are known, but the reasons behind this are unknown, and there is no indication that they were slaves.
 There is also no indication that the role of priestesses described with the same term from other cities was similar, for example there is no indication that the lukur of Ningirsu from Girsu were expected to remain unmarried and both wives and mother are attested among them, while lukur of Ninurta from Nippur came from families of very high status and functioned more like en priestesses of other gods.